-Route 1 provides students within the A and B populations the opportunity to gain two GCSEs in Science.
-It is studied throughout Key Stage Four where the content is separated into Biology, Chemistry and Physics.
-Completing the course successfully would result in a student obtaining two GCSEs in Science allowing them to continue studying Science post 16.
+The route followed by students in the A and B populations, providing students the opportunity to gain two GCSEs in Science.
+The content is separated into Biology, Chemistry and Physics.
+Completing the course leads to two GCSEs in Science, and the qualification allows students to continue studying Science post-16 should they wish to.